How Anxiety Affects Women

 How to help your wife with her anxiety:

-Be a listening ear.
+1. Be a listening ear.

 All you need to do is listen.
 Pretend that you are only allowed to communicate using non-verbal communication.
 Start there.
-Listen to her when she is disclosing the anxiety.
-Measure her comfort.
-See if holding her or rubbing her back is supportive.
+Listen to her when she is disclosing her anxiety.

-Reflect on what you could have done after the anxiety took place.
+2. Reflect on what you could have done after the anxiety took place.

-Wait until your wife has truly regain her emotional ground.
+Wait until your wife has truly regained her emotional ground.
 Sit down and communicate with her on “what you could have done (if anything at all) to support her”.
 This may be skipped over at times due to your wife, simply saying “nothing”.
 I want to encourage you to give recommendations.

-“Would it have helped if I rubbed your back?”
+- “Would it have helped if I rubbed your back?”

-“Would me leaving the room help?”
+- “Would me leaving the room help?”

-Therapy for the two
+3. Try therapy for the two

-Support her – DO NOT shame her
+4. Support her – DO NOT shame her

-What are common symptoms of anxiety?
+What are the common symptoms of anxiety?

 - Consistent worry over things in your life that you often have limited control over.
 For instance, “will the people at the party like me”; “will my boyfriend’s family or friends like me”.